Home » National Monuments Memorials & Preserves » Exploring the Heart of the Nation: A Walking Tour of Washington’s Monumental Treasures

 Stop 12: Arlington National Cemetery – A Sacred Resting Place of Heroes

-It is our nation’s largest military cemetery and stands as a testament to those that have served our country.
+It is our nation’s largest military cemetery and stands as a testament to those who have served our country.
 What to see?
-The John F. Kennedy burial, Robert E. Lee House, and the Tomb of the Unknown Soldier.
+The John F. Kennedy burial, at Robert E. Lee House, and the Tomb of the Unknown Soldier.
 Memorials in honor of the Space Shuttle Challenger & Columbia Memorials, Nurses Memorial, and many more.
 Download the app to help you navigate the grounds.
 You could easily spend a day seeing everything.

 Arlington National Cemetery is a United States military cemetery in Arlington County, Virginia, just across the Potomac River from Washington, D.C.
 The cemetery is the final resting place for over 400,000 active-duty service members, veterans, and their families, and is considered one of the most hallowed grounds in the United States.